lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 The x and y fields are now obsolete and are retained only for backward-compatibility reasons.
 They may be reused for new purposes in some future version of the server.

-If `show-runtime` is true, all variables present in the task are presented in a map with the variable name as the key and its value as the value.
+If exactly one argument is provided and it is true, all variables present in the task are presented in a map with the variable name as the key and its value as the value.
+Calling `queued_tasks(1)` includes runtime variables; calling `queued_tasks(0)` does not.

-If `count-only` is true, then only the number of tasks is returned.
+If two arguments are provided and the second argument is true, then only the number of tasks is returned.
 This is significantly more performant than length(queued_tasks()).
+Runtime variables are not included when two arguments are provided, so `queued_tasks(1, 0)` returns the normal task list without runtime variables.

 > Warning: If you are upgrading to ToastStunt from a version of LambdaMOO prior to 1.8.1 you will need to dump your database, reboot into LambdaMOO emergency mode, and kill all your queued_tasks() before dumping the DB again.
 Otherwise, your DB will not boot into ToastStunt.